Tksi/battle/README.md

 ## Rule

 1. Select card to battle
+1. Decide how much to bid
-2. If your card is greater than or equal to opponent's, get 1point
+1. If your card is greater than or equal to opponent's, get all wagered point

 ## Usage